Raturu0/GoHealing/README.md

 ![alt text](https://github.com/Raturu0/GoHealing/blob/main/assets/readme/icon.png?raw=true)

 GoHealing is a revolutionary application that makes planning easy and organize user leisure trips.
-Some of the features this application has are:
+Some of the features this application has are :
 - Ordering recreational tickets online, GoHealing makes it easy for users to get them tourist attractions even in the palm of your cell phone.
 - Souvenir shop.
 If the tour owner has an official souvenir shop, it will also be provided inside